 Animated GIFs display in email the same way a regular image does.
 So why not spruce up your emails by replacing still images with animated ones?

-Not only could this help capture recipients' attention from novelty alone, but it could also have a direct impact on your bottom line.
-An A/B test conducted by BlueFly concluded that emails featuring an animated GIF pulled in 12% more revenue than their non-animated version.
+Not only could this help capture recipients' attention with novelty alone, but it could also have a direct impact on your bottom line.
+For some brands, including an animated GIF in emails correlated with as much as a 109% increase in revenue.

 Make use of GIFs by showcasing products, making event announcements, or otherwise enticing readers.
 Check out the GIF below from women’s clothing shop Ann Taylor LOFT: They made a present look like it's shaking to create intrigue and get recipients to click through to "unwrap" their gift.

 Your blog post doesn't have to be about animated GIFs or structured like a BuzzFeed-style listicle to include GIFs -- although, we do love a good dose of silly listicle GIFs every once in a while.

 For example, here's a simple, animated GIF created by fellow marketer Ginny Mineo to explain the definition of a call-to-action for a blog post:

 And finally, one of our oldie-but-goodie favorites: an animated GIF from a post on office kitchen recipes.